adityadangayach655-ops/credit_card_fraud_detection/README.md

 Credit Card Fraud Detection
 This project demonstrates a classic machine learning approach to identifying fraudulent credit card transactions.
 The primary focus is on handling a highly imbalanced dataset, a common challenge in fraud detection, and using appropriate evaluation metrics to assess model performance accurately.

+Dataset
+This project uses the "Credit Card Fraud Detection" dataset from Kaggle.
+It contains anonymized transactions made by European cardholders over a two-day period in September 2013.

+Download Link: Kaggle: Credit Card Fraud Detection

 Project Overview
 The goal of this project is to train a model that can distinguish between legitimate and fraudulent credit card transactions.
 Given the anonymized transaction data, we build a classification model that is optimized to catch rare fraudulent events while minimizing false alarms.